-The Department of began with its first faculty member hire in 2002, began offering a minor in 2010, and was officially recognized as a Department in 2017.
+The Department of Race and Resistance Studies began with its first faculty member hire in 2002, began offering a minor in 2010, and was officially recognized as a Department in 2017.
 RRS coursework examines how institutions such as education, healthcare, penal systems, and popular culture affect and oppress communities of color and Native peoples.
 More importantly, students examine the creative and complex ways in communities of color and Native peoples respond and resist institutional and social inequality.
 In doing so, program curriculum explores how domestic issues are shaped by transnational processes and how oppressions and resistances are shaped by intersections of race, ethnicity, class, gender, and sexuality.
-The Race and Resistance Studies Program offers a minor undergraduate degree.
-Additionally, the program houses new areas of study that may become free-standing units, include Arab and Muslim Ethnicities and Diaspora (AMED) Studies.
+The Race and Resistance Studies Department offers a minor undergraduate degree.
+Additionally, the deaprtment houses new areas of study that may become free-standing units, include Arab and Muslim Ethnicities and Diaspora (AMED) Studies.

 As an academic, intellectual and communal space, AMED is our collective home.
 Your continued involvement and support will facilitate the realization of our academic goals of becoming the first tenuring department in Arab and Muslim Studies anywhere in the world, a department that takes pride in its rootedness in, and accountability to our diverse communities among whom we live, to whom we belong, and from whose textured lives, experiences and trials and tribulations we draw the rich material for our research, writing, teaching, and academic progress.